norchard/portfolio-jekyll/_posts/2017-08-13-compilers.md

 {% endhighlight %}

 ### The Frontend
-As I mentioned above, `clang` is LLVM's frontend for the C-family of languages.
+As I mentioned above, `clang` is LLVM's frontend for the C family of languages.
 Clang consists of a C preprocessor, lexer, parser, semantic analyzer, and IR generator.
 - **The C Preprocessor** modifies the source code before beginning the translation to IR.
 The preprocessor handles including external files, like `#include <stdio.h>` above.
-It will replace that line with the entire contents of the `stdio.h` C standard library file, which will include the definition of the `printf` function.
+It will replace that line with the entire contents of the `stdio.h` C standard library file, which will include the declaration of the `printf` function.

   *See the output of the preprocessor step by running:*
 ```